What Is Sciatica?

 Sciatica is an inflammation of the sciatic nerve, the longest nerve in the body.
 The sciatic nerve stretches from the spinal cord to the end of each leg and may become inflamed for a number of reasons.
 These can include age-related changes in the spine, obesity, or a sedentary lifestyle.
 Usually, sciatica develops gradually over time as the nerve is compressed.

 This results in pain along the nerve pathway, as well as numbness, tingling, and muscle weakness in the affected area.

 - Pelvic injury

 The most common symptom of sciatica is pain that radiates from the lumbar (lower) region of the spine into the buttock and down the back of the leg.
-At times, the sole of the foot may be affected.
-Patients with this condition may experience a variety of sensations in the region, including tingling, burning, numbness or jolts of acute pain.
-Discomfort may increase with sudden movement, such as occurs during sneezing or coughing, or upon standing after an extended period of sitting.
+As a result, the sole of the foot may become affected.
+Patients with this condition may experience a variety of other sensations in that region, including:

-Sciatica, once it has been diagnosed through physical examination and imaging tests, can often be successfully treated with rest, ice packs, physical therapy and over-the-counter pain medications.
+Through physical examination and imaging tests, sciatica can be diagnosed.
+Once the doctor gives the diagnoses, they can treat it successfully with rest, ice packs, physical therapy and over-the-counter pain medications.
 Anti-inflammatory corticosteroid injections may also be administered.
 Although in most instances, sciatica resolves in 6 to 8 weeks, a patient may have repeated bouts of the disorder.
-Such flare-ups can sometimes be prevented through the maintenance of a regimen of regular exercise.
+The patient can prevent such flare-ups through a regimen of regular exercise.